GitHub Pages Tools

 What is GitHub Pages CNAME Helper?

 A CNAME file tells GitHub Pages which custom domain should be attached to a published site.
 The file must contain only the domain name, with no protocol, path, or extra text.
-This helper is for beginners who want to avoid small formatting mistakes before pushing a site to GitHub.
+This helper keeps the file content and DNS notes separate, which helps prevent small publishing mistakes.

 How to use this tool